NetApp/trident/docs/dag/kubernetes/concepts_and_definitions.rst

 Storage Class
 -------------

 Kubernetes uses the Storage Class object to describe storage with specific characteristics.
 An administrator may define several Storage Classes that each define different storage properties.
 The Storage Classes are used by the :ref:`PVC <Persistent Volume Claim>` to provision storage.
 A Storage Class may have a provisioner associated with it that will trigger Kubernetes to wait for the volume to be provisioned by the specified provider.
-In the case of NetApp, the provisioner identifier used is ``netapp.io/trident``.
+In the case of Trident, the provisioner identifier used is ``netapp.io/trident``.
+The value of the provisioner for Trident using its enhanced CSI provisioner is ``csi.trident.netapp.io``.

 A Storage Class object in Kubernetes has only two required fields: